rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/istio/_index.md

 ## Leveraging Istio in Projects

-After you enable Istio, you can see traphic metrics and a traffic graph on the project level.
+After you enable Istio, you can see metrics and a traffic graph on the project level.
 You can see a traffic graph for all namespaces that have Istio sidecar injection enabled.
 For more information, refer to [How to Use Istio in Your Project]({{< baseurl >}}/rancher/v2.x/en/project-admin/istio/).

 ## Disabling Istio